DinalAdithya/CS50-AI-Project-0-Knights/README.md

-Knight and Knave - CS50 AI
+# Knight and Knave Solver
-This repository contains the solution to the Knight and Knave logic puzzle, implemented as part of Harvard's CS50 AI course.
-The puzzle involves determining whether characters are Knights (who always tell the truth) or Knaves (who always lie), based on a series of logical statements.
+This project solves the Knight and Knave logic puzzle, developed as part of Harvard's **CS50 AI** course.
+The program determines which characters are truthful Knights and which are deceitful Knaves based on logical statements.

-Features
+## Features
-Logical Reasoning: Implements propositional logic to deduce the identity of each character.
-Python-Based: Uses Python's logical tools and constructs to automate reasoning.
-Scalable: Can be adapted to similar logic puzzles with minimal changes.

-How It Works
-Input Representation: Each puzzle is represented as a series of logical statements.
-Logic Analysis: Uses logical connectives (AND, OR, NOT, etc.) to model and solve the puzzle.
-Output: Returns the identities of characters (Knight or Knave).

-Skills Demonstrated
-Propositional Logic
-Python Programming
-AI Problem-Solving
+- Models logical puzzles using propositional logic.
+- Automates reasoning to solve character identities.
+- Scalable solution adaptable to similar puzzles.

+## Learning Highlights
+- Gained hands-on experience with propositional logic.
+- Explored logical reasoning and inference in AI.
+- Developed scalable approaches for solving logical puzzles.